Who Is Justin Trudeau?

 In November 2015 Trudeau made headlines when he appointed half of his cabinet positions to women, honoring a campaign promise of having a gender-balanced cabinet.
 When asked why he felt the need to do this, the self-purported "proud feminist" simply replied: "Because it's 2015."

 Oil Pipeline Controversy

-Despite Trudeau's progressive popularity, opposition has found its way to the young prime minister.
+Despite Trudeau's progressive popularity, opposition found its way to the young prime minister.
 In November 2016 environmentalists, political allies and indigenous groups railed against his approval to expand The Kinder Morgan Trans Mountain project, a pipeline allowing oil sands from Alberta to be transferred to a port in British Columbia, citing harm to the environment and climate.
-Trudeau has rejected this notion and has asserted his decision was based on science and would not threaten the environment.
+Trudeau rejected this notion and asserted his decision was based on science and would not threaten the environment.

 Trudeau married Canadian TV and radio host Sophie Grégoire in 2005.
 The couple has three children, Xavier, Ella-Grace and Hadrien.
 In 2014, Trudeau published his memoir Common Ground, in which he shared his experiences as the son of a prime minister.